Yihenew21/credit-risk-model/README.md

 ## 🔎 Project Overview

 The **Credit Risk Model Project** aims to build an interpretable and regulatory-compliant machine learning pipeline for predicting transaction-based fraud risk, aligned with the **Basel II Accord**.
 The project emphasizes **transparency**, **explainability**, and **auditability** through a modular pipeline architecture, ensuring reproducibility, traceability, and iterative development.
 It includes robust data preprocessing, exploratory data analysis (EDA), feature engineering, model training, unit testing, and a deployable FastAPI interface.
+The model has been successfully tested locally, with predictions working as expected.

 ---